-Write 100 to 200- words reflecting, in relation to those principles, on the following questions: What does the company you work for do and why?
+Write 100 to 200-words reflecting, in relation to those principles, on the following questions:

+- What does the company you work for do and why?
 What motivates its leaders?

-Does the company's work correlate with your environmental principles?
-What is the specific work that you've been given to do?
-Do some aspects of the work the company does or the work you do conflict with your ideals?
-What kinds of compromises do you see being made?
-What kinds of compromises are you having to make?
+- What is the specific work that you've been given to do? - Do some aspects of the work the company does or the work you do conflict with your ideals? - What kinds of compromises do you see being made? - What kinds of compromises are you having to make?

-Discussion 2: What's happening 2
+Discussion 2: What is changing